Find Affordable College Courses

 157 Yearly Graduations

 Arizona State University - Skysong is the 17th most popular school in the nation for students seeking a master's degree in social sciences.
 Roughly 53,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-For the 2020-2021 academic year, 157 master's degrees were handed out to social sciences majors at ASU - Skysong.
-About 54% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+During the most recent year for which we have data, 157 people received their master's degree in social sciences from ASU - Skysong.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 52% were women.
+Data shows that ASU - Skysong graduates that hold this degree go on to make a median salary of $61,019.

 #18